commonsharp/SurvivalProject-Server/README.md

 - [x] Lose/gain money when you buy/sell scrolls.
 - [x] Add experience/elements after a kill in big matches.
 - [x] Add experience/elements after a kill in other modes (not big matches/quests).
-- [ ] When the master of the room leaves a quest, he may no longer join, as it restarts everyone else's quest.
-Therefore, it must be locked **ONLY FOR HIM**.
 - [ ] Lose code/cash/coins when you make a purchase.
 - [x] Make sure chests only give code and not experience.
 - [ ] Unpack b6oy's sp2.exe and get rid of the badboys.